NirantK/awesome-vectordb/README.md

 We'll be focusing on:

 1. Security
-2. Streaming index options
-3. Updates
+1. Updates
-4. Payload Management
+1. Payload Management
-5. Cost: Various pricing models e.g., GB vs flat
+1. Cost: Various pricing models e.g., GB vs flat
-6. Performance - latency, throughput, RAM, and CPU usage — this is the interesting part and where we started from.
+1. Performance - latency, throughput, RAM, and CPU usage — this is the interesting part and where we started from.

 In this post, we'll explore and compare six popular vector management tools: Pinecone, Qdrant, Weaviate, FAISS, PG Vector, and Redis.
 Let's dive in!